grzsko/my_vimrc/README.md

 My .vimrc file is now easy to sync on many computers.

-It still needs correction and syncing.
+This file is still under development.